 Bone broth is simple, real food that is healing and calming to the lining of the gut.
 It’s a powerhouse of nutrition and comfort.
 This makes it a great first food for babies since they are transitioning from a milk only diet to adding in solids foods, which can be a little hard on their digestive system at first.

-In our course Starting Solids: A Gentle Approach to Introducing Real Food, we teach you exactly how to care for your baby’s gut as you introduce solid foods.
-It’s a comprehensive step-by-step guide that tells you exactly what to introduce and when to optimize your baby’s gut health and promote life long adventurous eating as well as a positive relationship with food.
+In our Starting Solids Course, we teach you exactly how to care for your baby’s gut as you introduce solid foods.
+It’s a step-by-step guide that tells you exactly what foods to introduce and when, starting with baby bone broth.

 Bone broth is rich in collagen, which is heals the gut lining.
 Babies have immature digestive systems and they continue to develop through their first birthday.
 Supportive first foods are so important for helping them to mature their gut, which is what helps them to be healthy overall.